Managing Yandex StoreDoc users

 yc managed-mongodb user create --help -

-Specify the user properties in the create command:
+Specify user properties in the creation command:

 yc managed-mongodb user create <username> \ --cluster-name <cluster_name> \ --password <user_password> \ --permission database=<DB_name>,role=<role>,role=<other_role>,... \ --permission database=<other_DB_name>,role=<role>,...Note